Marty Klein: Views on children and sexuality

 In a 2012 interview with Your Tango, Klein stated that in America, children are raised to have negative feelings about sex and their sexuality.
 In Europe most beaches are clothing optional, yet in America nudity on beaches is a crime.
-"When children in the United States grow up learning that their sexuality is bad, when every institution that children have contact with reminds them that their sexuality is bad or dirty or shameful or dangerous — when those kids grow up to be adults, they carry those lessons with them.
-And one of the things those kids decide when they are adults is that 'if there's something wrong with my sexuality, there must be something wrong with everyone else's sexuality.
-And, therefore, it's not only my sexuality that I need to repress, it's other people's sexuality that I need to be concerned about, too."
-This is, Klein says, one of the roots of censorship in America.
 Further, he has been critical of laws which make it risky for parents to take photos of their children in the bathtub, or for teenagers to take sexual photos of themselves for their own private use.
 In addition, he has spoken out against the way he sees teens being treated as a sexually repressed minority, such as the criminalization and punishment of teen "sexting," and the deliberate withholding of sexual information and sexual health products from them.